Dan Larkin

 Dan Larkin is an Irish former rugby union player.

 Career

 Larkin played in the Munster team that lost 31–9 to New Zealand in 1989, but was on the winning side when Munster beat the then-world champions Australia in 1992.
 Larkin was a veteran of the team by the time the Heineken Cup was formed in 1995, featuring in both of the provinces first fixtures in the competition.

-He won a Munster Schools Rugby Senior Cup in 1983 with Crescent College, the schools first senior cup in twenty years, and went on to represent Limerick club Garryowen, winning All-Ireland League titles in 1992 and 1994.
+He represented Limerick club Garryowen, winning All-Ireland League titles in 1992 and 1994.
 He also represented Dublin club Bective Rangers.